 The relatively unknown island does not suffer from mass tourism, whilst still catering to travellers from all over the world, especially in summer.
-People come to enjoy the simple way of life, the quiet and the fresh air.
+People come to enjoy the simple way of life, the quiet, the fresh air and the expansive views.

 People come to simply sit at the beach and swim in the clear waters day after day.
 Others come to walk in the hills and visit the villages that preserve a way of life from simpler times.

-Other inland villages to explore include Tholaria, Langada, Arkesini and Kolofana (or Kalofana).
+Other inland villages to explore on Amorgos Greece include Tholaria, Langada, Arkesini and Kolofana (or Kalofana).

 Agia Anna Beach is below the beautiful monastery of Panagia Chozoviotissa, and is somewhat famous as the scenes for the film 'The Big Blue' were taken here.
 There is a regular bus service from Chora, which is more frequent in summer.
 The crystal clear waters and dramatic architecture of the monastery make it a uniquely beautiful spot.